florencejt/fusilli/docs/experiment_setup.rst

 .. warning::

-    Fusilli utilizes predetermined file names to save files in these directories.
-Overwriting may occur if files with the same names exist.
-It's highly recommended to maintain separate directories for each Fusilli run to manage files belonging to each run effectively.
+    Fusilli utilises predetermined file names to save files in these directories.
+Overwriting may occur if files with the same names exist. **It's highly recommended to maintain separate directories for each Fusilli experiment** to manage files belonging to each run effectively.

 Example for Creating Directory Structure